 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
+The

-The Foundation's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the investment.
+Foundation's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the investment.

 Below is a description of the valuation methodology used for assets measured at fair value.
-There was no change in the methodology used at June 30, 2022 and 2021.
+There was no change in the methodology used at June 30, 2023 and 2022.

 Certificates of Deposit: Valued at purchase price plus accrued interest.
-These assets are classified as Level 1 within the fair value hierarchy.